 Japan has taken a cautious approach to Electricity Sector Deregulation

 Japan commenced the first phase of deregulation of the electricity sector in 1995.
-Wholesale independent power producers were allowed to sell their capacity on a wholesale basis to the electric utilities in response to solicitations for capacity by the electric utilities.
+Wholesale independent power producers (“IPPs”) were allowed to sell their capacity on a wholesale basis to the electric utilities in response to solicitations for capacity by the electric utilities.
 Capacity offered to IPPs is only a tiny part of overall utility generating capability.
 Even so, those amounts have dropped off to only 100 MW for the whole of Japan in the last two years.

 The second phase commenced in March 2000 with the introduction of retail competition.
 Japan opened retail sales to competition for large consumers with a peak demand greater than 2,000KW and which take electric service at 20KV or higher to choose their supplier.
 This phase is intended to accelerate deregulation and lower energy costs to Japanese industry to help it compete on more level terms with overseas competitors who are already enjoying the benefits of deregulation.